Hanuman present in Yantra is worshipped

 Other Sannidhis

 Huge well built three tiers Rajagopuram welcomes the devotees.
-The complex is surrounded by lots of trees on all the sides, making the atmosphere pleasant, pleasing and conducive for meditation.
+The complex is surrounded by lots of trees on all sides, making the atmosphere pleasant, pleasing, and conducive to meditation.
 As one enters the temple through the Rajagopuram there is a sannidhi on the left for Sri Rama parivar.
 Just opposite to this sannidhi is a small sannidhi for Sri Anjaneya.
 Behind this sannidhi is a pipal tree under which a ‘naga pradishta’ had been done.
 North-west corner has a sannidhi for Sri Renukambal.
-Next to this there is a sannidhi for Sri Ranganathar along with Sri Andal as found in Srivalliputtur.
-In the Eshana corner there is a sannidhi for Sri Vinayaka.
-Next to this there is a sannidhi for Sri Ayyappa.
+Next to this, there is a sannidhi for Sri Ranganathar along with Sri Andal as found in Srivalliputtur.
+In the Eshana corner, there is a sannidhi for Sri Vinayaka.
+Next to this, there is a sannidhi for Sri Ayyappa.
 There is sannidhi also for Sri Ramanujacharya.

 Experience

-Ubiquitous Hanuman in Yantra and in the presence of Sri Rama, Sita and Lakshmna worshipped by many pundits for centuries is boundlessly happy in this kshetra and waits to bestow all ‘bhadram’- happiness and fortune in full to all His devotees.
+Ubiquitous Hanuman in Yantra and the presence of Sri Rama, Sita, and Lakshmana worshipped by many pundits for centuries is boundlessly happy in this kshetra and waits to bestow all ‘bhadram’- happiness and fortune in full to all His devotees.

 Ed [September 2017]